ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 		- Theory: 1 ~ 4 points, depending on the importance and workload.
 		- Coding: 0 ~ 3 points, depending on the workload.
 		- Writing: 1 ~ 2 points, depending on the workload.
-	- The points of each part will be allocated to persons who participated, according to their contribution.
+	- The points of each part will be allocated to the participants according to their contribution.
 	- For conferences/journals that typically do not regard authors as of equal contribution:
 		- The authors with higher contribution points have a higher priority in choosing the position in the author list.
 		- For authors that share similar contributions, the relatively lower-ranked can argue for a claim of equal contribution.